bconnorwhite/extract-first-json/README.md

 <br />

-> Extract first JSON object from a string.
+> Extract the first JSON object or array from a string.

 ## Installation